-The association and alliance concepts are defined primarily using floristics and physiognomy, supplemented with environmental data to assess ecological relationships among the species and types.

-- 1. Floristics: This section should summarize the species composition and average cover in the plots for all species, preferably by strata.
+1521 Overview 1522 The overview section provides a summary of the main features of the type.
+First, the 1523 names of the type are listed following the nomenclatural rules in Section 6.4 including Latin 1524 names and their translated names (i.e., species common names).
+A colloquial or common name 1525 for the type may be provided.
+Second, the association's placement within an alliance is 1526 indicated (if a new alliance is required, a separate description should be provided); for an 1527 alliance, placement within a formation should be indicated.
+Finally, a summary is provided that 1528 describes the type concept, including the geographic range, environment, physiognomy and 1529 structure, floristics, and diagnostic features of the type.
+1530 Vegetation 1531 The association and alliance concepts are defined primarily using floristics and 1532 physiognomy, supplemented with environmental data to assess ecological relationships among 1533 the species and types.
+1534 1.
+Floristics: This section should summarize the species composition and average cover in 1535 the plots for all species, preferably by strata.
 Issues relating to the floristic variability of the type are highlighted.
-Tables are provided in the following form: - a.
-A stand table of floristic composition, preferably for each stratum, showing constancy, mean, and range of percent cover (Table 4).
-Criteria for inclusion in the table should be specified.
-It is recommended that all species with greater than 20% constancy be included to facilitate comparisons of species patterns with that of other types.
-Where a more abbreviated, representative list is required, prevalent species (sensu Curtis (1959) can be listed as the "n" species with highest constancy, where "n" is the mean number of species per plot). - b.
-A summary of diagnostic species, through a tabular arrangement, a synoptic table, or other means of identifying and displaying diagnostic species. - 2.
-Physiognomy: This section should describe the physiognomy and dominant species of the types, including physiognomic variability across the range of the plots being used.
-Summary information is provided as applicable for each of the main strata (tree, shrub, herb, nonvascular, floating, and submerged; Table 3), including their height and percent cover.
-Dominant growth forms are also noted. - 3.
+Tables are provided in the following form: 1536 1537 a.
+A stand table of floristic composition, preferably for each stratum, showing 1538 constancy, mean, and range of percent cover (Table 6).
+Criteria for inclusion in 1539 the table should be specified.
+It is recommended that all species with greater than 1540 20% constancy be included to facilitate comparisons of species patterns with that 1541 of other types.
+Where a more abbreviated, representative list is required, 1542 prevalent species (sensu Curtis (1959) can be listed as the "n" species with 1543 highest constancy, where "n" is the mean number of species per plot).
+1544 b.
+A summary of diagnostic species, through a tabular arrangement, a synoptic table, 1545 or other means of identifying and displaying diagnostic species.
+1546 c.
+The compositional variability of the type across the range of its classification 1547 plots should be discussed.
+A discussion of possible subassociations or variants 1548 may be useful, especially for future refinement of type concepts.
+1549 2.
+Physiognomy: This section should describe the physiognomy and dominant species of 1550 the types, including physiognomic variability across the range of the plots being used.
+1551 Summary information is provided as applicable for each of the main strata (tree, shrub, 1552 herb, nonvascular, floating, and submerged; Table 5), including their height and percent 1553 cover.
+Dominant growth forms are also noted.
+1554 3.
 Dynamics: This section provides a summary of the successional and disturbance factors that influence the stability and within-stand pattern of the type.
-Where possible, a summary of the important natural or anthropogenic disturbance regimes, successional trends, and temporal dynamics should be provided for the type.
-Information on population structure of dominant or characteristic species may be appropriate.
-In some cases a change of disturbance regime is itself an important irregular form of disturbance.
-These should be described and recorded as disturbances in and of themselves.
-For example a change in fire frequency may be seen as catastrophic disturbance to a fire adapted community, from which the community may not reassemble.
-In some landscapes today there is a positive feedback between changes to disturbance regimes and floristic composition, resulting in new types of ecosystems of yet unknown successional trajectories.
+Where possible, a 1555 1556 summary of the important natural or anthropogenic disturbance regimes, successional 1557 trends, and temporal dynamics should be provided for the type.
+Information on

+1558 population structure of dominant or characteristic species may be appropriate.
+In some 1559 cases a change of disturbance regime is itself an important irregular form of disturbance.
+1560 These should be described and recorded as disturbances in and of themselves.
+For 1561 example a change in fire frequency may be seen as catastrophic disturbance to a fire adapted community, from which the community may not reassemble.
+In some 1562 1563 landscapes today there is a positive feedback between changes to disturbance regimes 1564 and floristic composition, resulting in new types of ecosystems of yet unknown 1565 successional trajectories.

-Environmental Summary
+1566 Environmental Summary